 More often than not I have encountered folks who come out over an over again, in degrees, vacillating between reticence and confidence within each sphere of their lives.

-For some, like my own partner – it remains a safely guarded secret in her professional life, that only a select few are permitted access while our home and community life is lived openly.
-A life lived bifurcated that flourishes at home with love and wholeness yet in our work settings, even where one has worked for 17 years, there is not a single picture of the whole family her desk.
+For some, like my own partner – it remains a safely guarded secret in her professional life, where only a select few are permitted access while our home and community life is lived openly.
+A life lived bifurcated that flourishes at home with love and wholeness yet in her work setting, even where she has worked for 17 years, there is not a single picture of the whole family her desk.
 Conversations at work that include references to one’s spouse are guarded and whispered if they happen at all.

 And me?
 I mean I am out there – gay as the day is long and life is short, but still…I have a new job, a wonderful new job, where I have been “settling in” for just over a month now – and I have chosen to play the pronoun game (as Laura calls it).
 My new professional home is about as open and affirming as a place of work can be and there are out LGBT folks in nearly every department.
 Still, I have taken things slowly, not yet naming my partner or even speaking in gendered pronouns.
 I skirt the issue saying things like “my other half” and “the bossy pants at home” (sorry hon) and a lot of innocuous “we” and “us” without making clear who we are.
 Now sure, I imagine that most folks in my department, my little office, have long since figured it out.
 I mean damn, my Facebook activity just reeks of big ole gay Christian love right?
 I have felt what so many folks have told me they feel; I want to be taken as my professional, thinking, creative, team-playing, Protestant work ethic self first.
 As it turns out, once we tell people the little fact that we are gay or lesbian that often becomes the first thing about us, the central thing.
 We become the “lesbian police officer” or the “gay writer” or the “transgender pastor” rather than just officer, writer or pastor.
 So I, Ms. Coming Out Christian, have not even put so much as a family photo on my own desk.